top of page

 The north-west coast is the biggest producer of coral in Sardinia and it is for this reason that the area is called la Riviera del Corallo - the Coral Coast.
 The north-west coastal town of Alghero sells very beautiful coral jewellery in shops throughout its historic town centre - il centro storico.

-Sometimes, the town's Christmas tree is even designed
+Sometimes, the town's Christmas tree is even designed to look like red coral!

 Il Mirto

 The flowering plant known as myrtle grows abundantly throughout Sardinia.
 Its leaves and berries are used to make a liqueur called mirto.
-There are two types of the liqueur: - red (mirto rosso) and white (mirto bianco.
+There are two types of the liqueur: - red (mirto rosso) and white (mirto bianco.)

 It is drunk on special occasions or at the end of a large meal.